richardjdare/bb2-mode/README.md

 ## Todo
 * Add more 3rd party commands/commands from Amiblitz 2
-* separate keywords and functions? (unlike bb2 editor)
+* Separate keywords and functions? (unlike bb2 editor)
-* nicer/smarter indenting (current settings are more or less like bb2 editor)
+* Nicer/smarter indenting (current settings are more or less like bb2 editor)
-* find out if we can communicate from Emacs -> WinUAE -> ARexx -> Blitz for various things
+* Find out if we can communicate from Emacs -> WinUAE -> ARexx -> Blitz for various things
-* Completion
+* Completion with Company mode or similar.
 * Add a menu with "save tokenized " and "save ascii" options
+* Report if any missing/unknown tokens.
+Better error handling all round